WestRidgeSystems/jmisb/examples/systemout/README.md

-# Simple command line example for jMISB
+# Simple command line example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>